telus/kiosk-controller/README.md

 ## Dependencies

-Kiosk Controller requires:

-- `chromium-browser`
-- `python3`
-- `bottle.py` library

-Running `./kiosk` will notify you of missing dependencies and how to fix them.
+Kiosk Controller requires: `chromium-browser` and `python3`.
+Running any `./kiosk` command will let you know if they are missing.

 ## CLI